 In health systems committed to universal coverage, value is a broader concept, encompassing ‘Triple Value’.

-Personal value: improving the outcomes that matter to an individual for a given amount of resources* used not only by the health system but also by the individual and their family, recognising that the experience of care is a critical element
+Personal value: Improving the outcomes that matter to an individual for a given amount of resources (money, leadership, time, assets and carbon) used not only by the health system but also by the individual and their family, recognising that the experience of care is a critical element.

-Population value: investing resources* more wisely within a health system to optimise the outcomes for the population for which the health system is responsible
+Population value: Allocating and Investing resources (money, leadership, time, assets and carbon) more wisely within a health and social care system to optimise the health and wellbeing for the whole population for which the health and social care system is responsible.

 More of the same, even if it is better quality, safer care, is not sustainable.